All the Latest REEFSCAPERS News from our International Team of Marine Biologists

 - Strong swimmer, qualified diver (preferred) able to work long hours in the lagoon under full sun.

 - Good spoken & written English; multilingual preferred; organised and self-disciplined work ethic.

 Marine Savers at Four Seasons

-September 2019 Updates From Our Marine Biology Teams – See the fish eggs laid by our Maldivian anemonefish, and watch the Linckia sea star regenerating itself from a single arm.
-Meet our apprentices and volunteers, helping out with our Reefscapers coral propagation projects, and enjoy the latest photos and video clips of our teams hard at work, rest and play.
+Updates From Our Marine Biology Teams (Sept 2019) – See the Maldivian anemonefish eggs, and watch the Linckia sea star regenerating itself from a single arm.
+Meet our apprentices and volunteers, helping out with our Reefscapers coral propagation projects.

-Turtle Tracks, Jolly Jellies & Fishy Tales – Summer roundup from Marine Savers.
-Meet the local school children as they spend the day with us, learning about marine conservation and coming face to face with the Aurelia jellyfish in our Kreisel tank.
-Join us at Hithaadhoo for the first Baa Atoll Turtle Festival for some fun & games, and then follow Peggy’s journey across the ocean on our interactive satellite map.
+Turtle Tracks, Jolly Jellies & Fishy Tales – Local school children learn about marine conservation, and come face to face with the Aurelia jellyfish in our Kreisel tank.
+Join us at the Baa Atoll Turtle Festival, and then follow Peggy’s oceanic journey on our interactive satellite map.

-Marine Savers May Musings – Join us down in the Lab, to catch up with fish breeding news and read about the Moon jellyfish (Aurelia aurita) in our dedicated Kreisel tank.
-Our ‘Flying Turtles’ project has taken an interesting turn, and learn how you can contribute towards Maldivian turtle conservation by sending in your turtle photographs for identification and naming.
+Marine Savers May Musings – Read about the Moon jellyfish (Aurelia aurita) in our dedicated Kreisel tank.
+Our ‘Flying Turtles’ project has taken an interesting turn, and learn how you can contribute towards Maldivian turtle conservation by sending in your turtle photographs for ID.

 Learn about Lotte’s new life at Landaa – helping with our Clownfish and jellies in the Fish Lab.
 There’s time to propagate some corals with our Reefscaping team, before caring for the injured turtle patients at our rescue centre and kick-starting the ‘Flying Turtles’ programme.

-Updates From Landaa & Kuda Huraa (April 2019) – Take a front row seat at the Microplastics Workshop (SOS, MWSRP) to learn about the adverse effects of plastic pollution on whale sharks in the Maldives.
-And then meet the jellies in our new Kreisel jellyfish tank … the perfect home for them to grow and thrive under our watchful eye.
+Updates From Landaa & Kuda Huraa (April 2019) – Take a front row seat at the Microplastics Workshop to learn about the adverse effects of plastic pollution on whale sharks in the Maldives.
+And then meet the thriving jellies in our new Kreisel jellyfish tank … the perfect home.